 In contrast to the façade, the interior of the building was therefore no longer in its original state and could be completely overhauled and transformed into a modern working environment during the revamping process.
 The previously existing office floor configuration was replaced by a Smart Working concept, developed by the client, whereby diverse working and communication possibilities were combined with each other.

-The building that the Tower rises from was given a newly designed entrance hall.
-A spectacular space made from unfolded polygonal surfaces of varying inclinations and angles extends over three floors.
-Through the triangular glass mono-pitch roof, daylight streams onto the matte white, solid surfaces of this crystalline spatial sculpture, creating changing lighting moods.
-The sightlines between the floors connect the food court and the cafeteria on the first floor with the event area on the second floor, and draw the eye upwards.
-The offices of the 114 metre high HVB-Tower have been designed as open spaces with flexible workplaces.
+The structure was given a newly designed foyer.
+The triangular air space, which allows views from the foyer up to the three floors above, was transformed into a dynamic space made from unfolded polygonal surfaces.
+Daylight streams through the triangular glass mono-pitch roof onto the matte white, solid surfaces of this crystalline spatial sculpture.
+The constantly changing sightlines between the floors connect the food court and the cafeteria on the first floor with the event area on the second floor, and draw the eye upwards.
+The powerful physical character of the iconic building, with its futuristic and optimistic charm, can now be experienced in the inside.

-Due to the extensive energetic structural reinforcement of the façade, the use of environmentally friendly materials and the consistent use of renewable energies, the HVB-Tower was transformed into a “Green Building“ and received LEED Platinum certification.
+Due to the increased energy efficiency of the new façade, the use of environmentally friendly materials and the consistent use of renewable energy, the HVB-Tower has become a “Green Building” with LEED Platinum certification.